coderanger/octan_demo/README.md

 ## Editing Cookbooks

-Pre-baked policy archives are provided for simplicity, but if you want to edit and of the Chef code you will need to re-generate them.
+Pre-baked policy archives are provided for simplicity, but if you want to edit any of the Chef code you will need to re-generate them.
 To do this, [ensure you have ChefDK installed](https://downloads.chef.io/chef-dk/) and then run `make policies` to rebuild the archives.
 You will also need to run `make apply` at some point to upload the new archives to S3.
 To re-converge nodes you can either